 Another great question.

-The thing is that the answer will vary person to person, because your body’s needs are dependent on many factors like your weight and the intensity of your workout.
+The thing is that the answer will vary from person to person because your body’s needs are dependent on many factors like your weight and the intensity of your workout.

 The basic guidelines are as follows:

 - If your run is going to be under an hour, 15 grams of carbs should do the trick

 - For longer runs, or runs with higher intensity, shoot for 30 grams of carbs